What makes a good photo for a portrait painting?

 Don’t use any filters, these also affect the quality of image for enlarging.

 Don’t use a screen capture image of your mobile photo, this creates a lower grade image, with less sharp detail.

 Don’t resize the image, use original size ONLY.

-Don’t send Facebook photos, these have been downgraded by facebook, so they load quickly on facebook.
-All the fine details are lost.
+Don’t send Facebook photos, these have been downgraded by Facebook, so they load quickly on the platform.
+Sadly, all the fine details are lost.

 I hope this information helps with taking and choosing photos for your portrait commission.
 Please enquire if you have any more questions.